gitter-badger/tynn/docs/static-files.md

-# Static Files
+# Serving Static Files

-Tynn ships with [Tynn::Static][static] to serve static files, such as images, CSS, JavaScript, etc.
+Tynn ships with [Tynn::Static][static] to serve static files such as images, CSS, JavaScript and others.

 ```ruby
 require "tynn"